Kirby and the Rainbow Curse: Reception

+Critical response

-Kirby and the Rainbow Curse received mixed to positive reviews.
+Kirby and the Rainbow Curse received mixed reviews.
 It received an aggregated score of 75% on GameRankings based on 50 reviews and 73/100 on Metacritic based on 72 reviews.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 54% of critics.

-Japanese gaming magazine Famitsu awarded Kirby and the Rainbow Curse a 34 out of 40, with one reviewer stating "Although guiding a character by drawing lines with the GamePad isn't a new mechanism in itself, the game deserves applause for making that mechanism more interesting to play.
+Japanese gaming magazine Famitsu awarded Kirby and the Rainbow Curse a 34 out of 40, with one reviewer stating "Although guiding a character by drawing lines with the GamePad isn't a new mechanism in itself, the game deserves applause for making it more interesting to play.
 The visuals are cute and look like clay animation.
 The game is filled with a surprisingly diverse load of gimmicks so it excites in many ways.
 The game is packed with the true charm of action games."